y330/Pydash/README.md

 # Pygame-dash
 ## Pygame geometry dash
 ### _Code by Yonah Aviv_

-Geometry dash in Python 3.9 with an interactive graphics library, Pygame
+Geometry dash in Python 3.9 with an interactive graphics library, Pygame.

+Currently, there are 2 levels out of the box, both made using [Tiled](https://www.mapeditor.org/), a 2d tile based level editor.

 [Go to code](/main.py)